Green transition – Recovery and Resilience Plan

 The key goals include making Finland a world leader in the hydrogen and circular economies, and in emission-free energy systems and other climate and environmental solutions.
 The aim is also to improve energy efficiency and accelerate the transition to fossil-free transport and heating.
 The measures to achieve these goals will include action to mobilise as much green transition investment as possible.
 Putting into effect the low-carbon roadmaps for industrial sectors will be a significant component of the overall package.

 ‘Green transition’ projects focus on areas such as:

 - clean energy production, including solar power, offshore wind energy, biogas and waste heat recovery

 - industrial circular economy solutions and low-emission innovations, e.g. investments in hydrogen technology and circular economy demonstration plants

-- support for the charging infrastructure for electric vehicles
+- support for the public charging infrastructure for electric vehicles

 - nature-based solutions, such as gypsum treatment of arable land to reduce the nutrient load in the Baltic Sea.

 The green transition will bring new technologies that help to speed up the transition from fossil energy.
 The measures will save energy, improve air quality and ensure security of energy supply.
 Growth and new jobs will be created across the country, replacing work being lost as a result of structural change.